Lighter aboard ship: Development

 The LASH system was developed as an alternative and supplement to the developing container system.
 The lighters, which may be characterized as floating cargo containers, served dual purposes: transportation over water, and the establishment of a modular, standardized shape for loading and unloading cargo.
-The lighters, also known as swimming normed cargo containers, are loaded onto a LASH carrier at the port of embarkation and unloaded from the ship at the port of destination.
+The lighters are loaded onto a LASH carrier at the port of embarkation and unloaded from the ship at the port of destination.
 Each lighter was approximately 60 × 30 × 15 ft (L×W×H), with a capacity of 385 MT and 550 m3; the dry (unladen) weight of each steel lighter was 3.9 MT.

 The system was developed during the 1960s by the American shipbuilding engineer Jerome Goldman.
 Acadia Forest, commissioned in September 1969, was the first LASH carrier - the ship could take up 75 standardized lighters, with about 376 metric tons of total loading capacity.
 At the time, it was a novel kind of ship, the first vessel designed primarily to transport other, smaller ships.

 In the late 1980s, the Soviet Union built Sevmorput, a nuclear-powered LASH carrier.
-Sevmorput was one of only four nuclear powered cargo vessels ever built, the largest and the only one in an active commercial service, as it mainly operates in the Russian domestic waters along the Northern Sea Route, where it's unencumbered by the ports' unwillingness to accommodate nuclear ships, a problem that made other nuclear cargo vessels impractical.
+Sevmorput is one of only four nuclear powered cargo vessels ever built, and is the largest and the only one in an active commercial service, as it mainly operates in the Russian domestic waters along the Northern Sea Route, where it's unencumbered by the ports' unwillingness to accommodate nuclear ships, a problem that made other nuclear cargo vessels impractical.